guardian/cdk/docs/contributing.md

 This stack isn't user facing.
 Accidentally causing destruction there is ok - better there than on theguardian.com!

 ## Releasing

+> [!TIP]
+> You can add the `🐥 Canaries` label to your PR to publish a canary release to NPM before you merge!

 We use [changesets](https://github.com/changesets/changesets) to automate NPM releases.